Community Impact Grants Overview

 Grant Application Process

-- Announcement and Payment: The GCF will formally announce the 2023 Community Grant Recipients at our Annual Grants event in mid May 2023.
-Grant payments will also be distributed at that time.
+- Announcement and Payment: The GCF will formally announce the Community Grant Recipients at our Annual Grants event in mid May.
+Grant payments will also be distributed the same week.

 Grant Making Criteria